appdev-lessons/helper-methods-part-3/content.md

 **Please note**, the video is from a previous iteration of the project, so there are some differences:

 - I am using Gitpod as my cloud editor, so the interface looks a bit different.
-- Anything contained in the project "README" is now contained in this Lesson
+- Anything contained in the project "README" or in the "chapters" is now contained in this Lesson
-- I use a graphical user interface at the URL path `/git` to commit and push, _you_ should use [the VSCode built in workflow in this lesson](https://learn.firstdraft.com/lessons/50-git-commit-and-push)
 - I use `bin/server` to start my live app preview, _you_ should use `bin/dev`
 </div>